 Spain is a parliamentary monarchy.
 This means that there is a king, but the official governmental power falls in the hands of the Prime Minister.
-The current King of Spain is Juan Carlos I, married to Reina Sofia.
-They have a son, Principe Felipe de Asturias who is married to Princesa Leticia de Asturias with two daughters.
-Principe Felipe de Asturias is next in line to the throne.
+The current King of Spain is Felipe VI, married to Reina Letizia.
 The current Prime Minister is Mariano Rajoy.
 Rajoy was appointed in December 2011 and represents the Partido Popular.